snir1551/Ex3_OPP/README.md

 * we added the ability to plot graph and saving the graph to a json format and loading a graph from a json format. <br />
 * Comparing the graph performance vs NetworkX library and The java implementation from Ex2. <br />

+<a name="p3"></a>
+## Part 1:
+* At this part, we create class DiGraph.py that implements GraphInterface interface that represent a directed Weighted Graph  <br />
+  At This section we deals with the structure of the vertices,edges,weight and neighbors of the nodes
+* Juint tests.

+<a name="p4"></a>
+## Part 2:
+* At this part, we create cGraphAlgo.py that implements GraphAlgo Interface interface that represent futnction and algorithms on the graph which in the graph uses to perform the various tasks. etc algorithms: shortest path, connected component and more .
+In addition, the ability to plot graph(The Visual painting of the graph) and saving the graph to a json format and loading a graph from a json format<br />
+* Juint tests.

 ## Example to a graph with random positions: